OreCruncher/DynamicSurroundings/rtd/source/compatibility.rst

 want the benefits of OptiFine without a shader pack you are good to go.
 If you do use a shader pack you will more than likely experience the following:

-- **Can't see auroras**  The cloud renderings produced by the shader pack will wash out/replace the aurora rendering.
+- :underlined:`Can't see auroras`  The cloud renderings produced by the shader pack will wash out/replace the aurora rendering.
 In some cases I could see the aurora but it would be feint and in gray scale.
 You can turn off aurora processing.
-- **Can't see damage pop offs too well**  Damage popoffs are particles that are text written to the display.
+- :underlined:`Can't see damage pop offs too well`  Damage popoffs are particles that are text written to the display.
 The shaders I have worked with will wash them out or turn them black.
 You can see the same effect by using a Minecraft name tag on a mob - the name will not render correctly.
 You can turn off the damage popoffs.
-- **Can't see speech bubble text too well**  Same problem as damage pop-offs and name tag rendering in Minecraft.
+- :underlined:`Can't see speech bubble text too well`  Same problem as damage pop-offs and name tag rendering in Minecraft.
 You can turn off speech bubbles.